l4e21/witt/README.md

 Equational term-rewriting system to aid with visibility and debugging of proofs.
-NOT an automatic theorem prover, just a rewriting tool + proof validation
+NOT an automatic theorem prover, just a rewriting tool for pedagogical proof validation

 ## TODO